uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 Since -0 and +0 are both just 0, it is very strange to have two different representations for the same number.

 This is one of the reasons that we don't use a simple sign bit in practice.
-Instead, computers usually use a more sophisticated representation for negative binary numbers called *Two's Complement*.
+Instead, computers usually use a more sophisticated representation for negative binary numbers called *two's complement*.

-### Two's Complement
+### Two's complement

-There's an alternative representation called *Two's Complement*, which avoids having two representations for 0, and more importantly, makes it easier to do arithmetic with negative numbers.
+There's an alternative representation called *two's complement*, which avoids having two representations for 0, and more importantly, makes it easier to do arithmetic with negative numbers.

 ***Representing positive numbers with two's complement***